kimdiep/pusheen-flask-api/README.md

 SQLAlchemy is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL. https://www.sqlalchemy.org/

+- psycopg2-binary
+Psycopg is the most popular PostgreSQL database adapter for the Python programming language.

+Ensure postgresql is installed, on macOS:
+`brew install postgresql`

 ## Code Example

 ## Installation